Name: Sai

 I am Yagi, and was in charge of volunteers last year.

-At first I was not sure it was really going to come through, but I got involved, thinking
+was not sure it was really going to come through, but I got involved,

 I'm really glad I got involved.